faq

 Is there an SLA for data accuracy?

-Attestd is currently in private alpha and does not carry a formal accuracy SLA.
+Attestd does not currently carry a formal accuracy SLA.
 Risk assessments are derived from NVD CVE data and CISA KEV; the quality of attestd's output is bounded by the quality and completeness of those sources.
 Confirmed inaccuracies can be reported to support@attestd.io.

 Can I request coverage for a product not in the current list?

 Yes.
-Coverage expands based on early-access user requests.
-Use the early access form on the homepage and describe what you need.
+Coverage expands based on demand.
+Email support@attestd.io with the product name and your use case.
 Products with high sentinel rates (CVEs that lack version data) are excluded from the default set, but may be added as data quality improves.

 Still have a question? support@attestd.io